msu-csc232-sp22/lab01/README.md

 When you have completed this step, stage your changes (using `git add`), commit your changes (using `git commit`), and push them (using `git push`) to GitHub.

-**Step 4**: Check that the array has been initialized properly by writing a `for` loop to display the elements of `prime`.
+**Step 4**: Check that the array has been initialized properly by writing a `for`-loop to display the elements of `prime`.
 When you have finished updating this program and tested that it compiles, links and executes correctly, stage this updated file (using `git add`), commit your changes (using `git commit`), and push them (using `git push`) to GitHub.

 **Step 5**: An initializer list with too many values is an error.
 Some compilers detect this as an error while others do not.
 THose that do not may allow the program to actually compile and run, and this will resulr in errors.
 Now you are to test your particular compiler to determine its behavior.